georgecristian97/Android-Test-Automation-login-app/README.md

 ​			javac -version

-​			:trollface: if error set env var for window:
+​			:trollface: if error set env var for :warning: ​windows:

 ​				-in explorer paste: